 - Full-spectrum engagement: Living in the present, while moving with passion, creativity and energy throughout all of a day's tasks

 - Master-mind collaboration: Coming together with others from diverse backgrounds and joining forces in a creative, harmonious and productive environment

 - Super-value creation: Understanding of your customers' needs and fulfilling them in a more valuable way than your competitors are

 For applicants, completing the application and linking to the judging criteria and competencies may become a moment to pause and reflect before continuing to imagine, build and innovate like Thomas Edison.
 The Edison Awards are a tribute for these products and individuals.
-Learn more about the awards and keep up to date on the process by following the links on the next page.
+Learn more about the awards and keep up to date on the process by following the links below.

 Related HowStuffWorks Articles

 - Bonafilia, Frank, Managing Director of the Edison Awards.
 Personal correspondence.
 December 23, 2009, and December 30, 2009.

 - Bonafilia, Frank.
 Managing Director of the Edison Awards, Personal interview.
 December 21, 2009, and December 30, 2009.

 - Edison Awards.
 "Edison Best New Product Awards: Innovation."http://www.edisonawards.com/BestNewProductAward.php